Kate Spade, designer who built handbag empire, found dead

-NEW YORK (Reuters) - Kate Spade, the designer who built a fashion empire on her signature handbags before selling the brand, was found dead in her New York City apartment on Tuesday morning in an apparent suicide, police said.
+NEW YORK (Reuters) - Kate Spade, the designer who built a fashion empire on the popularity of her signature handbags before selling the brand, was found dead in her New York City apartment on Tuesday morning in an apparent suicide, police said.

 Spade, 55, hanged herself and was found by her housekeeper at her home on Park Avenue on Manhattan’s Upper East Side, the New York Daily News reported, citing unnamed police officials.

-Born Katherine Noel Brosnahan, the Kansas City, Missouri, native was a former accessories editor at the now-closed Mademoiselle magazine before she and Andy Spade launched their namesake design company, Kate Spade New York, in 1993.
+Born Katherine Noel Brosnahan in Kansas City, Missouri, Spade was a former accessories editor at the now-closed Mademoiselle magazine before she and Andy Spade launched their namesake design company, Kate Spade New York, in 1993.
 The couple married the following year.

 They began by selling handbags before expanding to include clothing, jewelry, bedding, legwear and fragrances.

-The couple sold the brand in 2006.
-In 2016, they launched a new fashion brand called Frances Valentine, which sells footwear and accessories.
+The couple sold their last stake in the brand in 2006 to focus on raising their daughter, Frances Beatrix Spade.
+In 2016, they launched a new footwear and accessories brand called Frances Valentine, naming it after their daughter, who is now 13.

 Kate Spade New York released a statement calling the news “incredibly sad.”